brandonkwong/bridge-to-native/README.md

 # Bridge to Native

-An exercise to integrate React Native into an existing iOS (Swift) app as a singular tab bar view.
+An exercise to integrate React Native with an existing iOS (Swift) app as a singular tab bar view.

 ## Getting Started